jeffreyc86/fridge-meals/README.md

 <img src="./demo/recipes.gif" alt="recipes" width="800"/>

-After selecting their preferred filters and hitting search, the user is shown recipes that meet their preferences.
+After selecting their preferred filters and clicking search, the user is shown recipes that meet their preferences.
 Clicking on a recipe will bring the user to the recipe's page.

 <img src="./demo/search.gif" alt="search" width="800"/>

 ### Recipes

 Each recipes will display cooking information along with an overview of the recipe.
-At the bottom of a recipe's page, a user may add or remove a recipe from their `favorites`.
+At the bottom of a recipe's page, a user may add or remove a recipe from their favorites.

 <img src="./demo/recipe-page.gif" alt="recipe page" width="800"/>